 At this juncture of the tale however, the tax collector and the main narrator have to part ways, and the remainder part of the tax collector's story remains untold.)

-A relative and I were returning back to Kolkata after spending our puja vacations in touring the country, when we met the man in the train.
+A relative and I were returning to Kolkata after touring the country during the puja vacations when we met the man in the train.
 He was dressed in the style of a Mohammedan from the West.
-After striking a conversation with him I was left more bewildered.
-He spoke of everything in the world as though the Almighty performed all tasks only after consulting him.
-Until then we had been very complacent, being unaware of the tragic happenings across the world, the advancement of the Russians, the secret motives of the British, and the complex situation of our own native kings.
-Our new acquaintance said with a wry smile: There happen more things in heaven and earth, Horatio, than are reported in your newspapers.
+After striking a conversation with him, I was left bewildered.
+He spoke of everything under the sun with such authority as though God had created everything only after consulting him.
+Until then we had been very complacent, being unaware of the happenings across the world: the progress of the Russians, the secret motives of the British, and the complex situation of our own native kings.
+Our new acquaintance said with a wry smile: "There happen more things in heaven and earth, Horatio, than are reported in your newspapers."
 We had been out on a tour for the first time in our lives and, so, were impressed by the man's ways.
 At the drop of a hat he spoke authoritatively on science, sometimes delved into an analysis of the Vedas, and as suddenly quoted from the Persian language.
-We were no authority in science, Vedas or Persian; his conversation and demeanor, therefore, had us admiring him more and more.
-My theosophist relative was convinced that our fellow-passenger had some supernatural connections - some sort of magnetism, some supernatural prowess.
-He listened devotedly to even the man's most trivial talk and secretly made notes of them.
+We were no authority in science, Vedas, or Persian; his conversation and demeanor, therefore, had us admiring him more and more.
+My theosophist relative was convinced that our fellow-passenger had some supernatural connections: some sort of magnetism, some supernatural prowess.
+He listened devotedly to even the man's most trivial words and secretly made notes of them.
 I felt that the extraordinary man had realized this and was quite happy about it.